vsrinivas/fuchsia/the-book/package_metadata.md

 - `shell`, which requests access to the resources appropriate for an interactive command line.
 Typically, shells are granted access to all the resources available in the current environment.
+Currently, when a package requests the `shell` feature, the package loads shared libraries from `/system/lib` instead of from its own package.
+This behavior will probably change over time, but we do this currently so that programs that are run from the shell can find their shared libraries.

 - `system-temp`, which requests access to the system temp directory, located at `/tmp` in the package's namespace.
 (Future work will likely remove access to